anthonyscaron/QuarterbackRating/README.md

 6. Number of interceptions

 Output:
- Once the QB rating is calculated, display the rating in the following format:
+ Once the QB rating is calculated, the app will display the rating in the following format:
  1. PLAYER NAME’s QB Rating is: RATING (Where PLAYER NAME is the name the user input and RATING is the one calculated)

 Additional Features: